 A personal or virtual assistant has to be efficient; that means training and experience.

-Chances are you’ll only hire a PA that knows her way around Windows, but can she be trusted to manage your company blog?
+Chances are you’ll only hire a PA that knows their way around Microsoft or Google Suite, but can they be trusted to manage your company blog?
 A PA can become a great company asset in time, but finding the right person takes time and you’ll likely need to provide intensive one-to-one training to ensure that they have the right set of skills for your company.

 Your assistant needs to be around to take care of business as it arises.
 Is yours?